Genome Wide Annotation of VAriants - a functional annotation tool for non-coding sequence variation

 If you have any problems with or questions about this resource please contact Graham Ritchie.

-GWAVA is a tool which aims to predict the functional impact of non-coding genetic variants based on a wide range of annotations of non-coding elements (largely from ENCODE/GENCODE), along with genome-wide properties such as evolutionary conservation and GC-content.
+GWAVA was a tool which aims to predict the functional impact of non-coding genetic variants based on a wide range of annotations of non-coding elements (largely from ENCODE/GENCODE), along with genome-wide properties such as evolutionary conservation and GC-content.

-The web server provides pre-computed annotations and GWAVA scores for all known variants from the Ensembl variation database (release 70, including over 50 million variants).
+A web server provided pre-computed annotations and GWAVA scores for all known variants from the Ensembl variation database (release 70, including over 50 million variants).
 To search the database, use the search box below to enter a list of variant identifiers (each on their own line) or a chromosomal region, specified in the form chr:start-end, which will retrieve results for all known variants in that region, for example chr1:1000000-1010000.

 The results include the prediction scores from 3 different versions of the classifier, which are all in the range 0-1 with higher scores indicating variants predicted as more likely to be functional, and the underlying annotations used to compute these scores.
 For more details please refer to the GWAVA paper.
 If you want to retrieve scores for a large number of variants we recommend that you tick the checkbox below to export the results to a CSV spreadsheet rather than trying to display them in the browser.
 A complete set of pre-computed scores are available for download as a BED format file from the GWAVA FTP site